 Sources are the physical locations where product inventory is managed and shipped for order fulfillment.
 These locations can include warehouses, brick-and-mortar stores, distribution centers, and drop shippers.

-To find the list of all sources, go to Stores → Sources.
+To find the list of all sources, click Manage Sources menu tab in the admin panel.
 You can easily track your sources by code, name, and status.
 The extension allows you to Edit already existing sources and Add a new source right from the admin panel.